zubkov-andrei/pg_profile/doc/pg_profile.md

   * *Files* - number of temporary files created by queries in this database (*temp_files*)
 * *Size* - database size at the end of report interval (*pg_database_size()*)
 * *Growth* - database growth during report interval (*pg_database_size()* difference)

+#### Cluster I/O statistics
+I/O statistics by object types, backend types and contexts.
+Based on *pg_stat_io*, available since PostgreSQL 16

+* *Object* - type of an I/O operation target object
+* *Backend* - type of backend performed an I/O operation
+* *Context* - context of an I/O operation
+* *Reads* - read statistics
+  * *Count* - number of read operations
+  * *Bytes* - read data amount
+  * *Time* - time spent in reading operations (in seconds)
+* *Writes* - read statistics
+  * *Count* - number of write operations
+  * *Bytes* - written data amount
+  * *Time* - time spent in writing operations (in seconds)
+* *Writebacks* - requests on writing to permanent storage
+  * *Count* - number of blocks which the process requested the kernel write out to permanent storage
+  * *Bytes* - the amount of data requested for write out to permanent storage
+  * *Time* - time spent in writeback operations (seconds)
+* *Extends* - relation extend operations
+  * *Count* - number of relation extend operations
+  * *Bytes* - the amount of space used by extend operations
+  * *Time* - time spent in extend operations (in seconds)
+* *Hits* - the number of times a desired block was found in a shared buffer
+* *Evictions* - number of times a block has been written out from a shared or local buffer in order to make it available for another use
+* *Reuses* - the number of times an existing buffer in a size-limited ring buffer outside of shared buffers was reused as part of an I/O operation in the bulkread, bulkwrite, or vacuum contexts
+* *Fsyncs* - fsync operations
+  * *Count* - number of fsync calls.
+These are only tracked in context normal
+  * *Time* - time spent in fsync operations (seconds)

+#### Cluster SLRU statistics
+Access statistics on SLRU caches (based on *pg_stat_slru* view)

+* *Name* - name of the SLRU
+* *Zeroed* - number of blocks zeroed during initializations
+* *Hits* - number of times disk blocks were found already in the SLRU, so that a read was not necessary (this only includes hits in the SLRU, not the operating system's file system cache)
+* *Reads* - number of disk blocks read for this SLRU
+* *%Hit* - number of disk blocks hits for this SLRU as a percentage of reads + hits
+* *Writes* - number of disk blocks written for this SLRU
+* *Checked* - number of blocks checked for existence for this SLRU (blks_exists field)
+* *Flushes* - number of flushes of dirty data for this SLRU
+* *Truncates* - number of truncates for this SLRU

 #### Session statistics by database
 This section contains session-related data from *pg_stat_database* view.
 Available since Postgres 14